brickfrog/justin.vc/content/posts/ox-hugo-and-org-roam.md

 ## Okay, But Why? {#okay-but-why}

-_High-level: I really like emacs and writing notes in org-roam, and didn't want to introduce mental overhead by writing things elsewhere._
+_High-level: I really like emacs and writing notes in org-roam, and didn't want to introduce mental overhead by writing things elsewhere.
+But I -also- don't like how the default mode in ox-hugo is a monolithic org file._

 For the longest (okay, not -that- long) I tried to use [TiddlyWiki](https://www.tiddlywiki.com) for most of my writing, both long and short form.
 This works well for